 If you deploy Citrix Endpoint Management in your network, allow connections from internal or remote users to StoreFront through Citrix Gateway by integrating Citrix Gateway with StoreFront.
 This deployment allows users to connect to StoreFront to access published applications from XenApp and virtual desktops from XenDesktop.
 Users connect through Citrix Workspace app.

 Secure Web Gateway

 This topic applies only to deployments using the Web Interface.

-You can use the Secure Web Gateway in either Normal mode or Relay mode to provide a secure channel for communication between Citrix Workspace app for iOS and the server.
-No configuration of Citrix Workspace app for iOS is required if you are using the Secure Web Gateway in Normal mode and users are connecting through the Web Interface.
+You can use the Secure Web Gateway in either Normal mode or Relay mode to provide a secure channel for communication between Citrix Workspace app and the server.
+If you are using the Secure Web Gateway in Normal mode, Citrix Workspace app doesn’t require any configuration.
+Verify that end users are connecting through the Web Interface.

-Citrix Workspace app for iOS uses settings that are configured remotely on the Web Interface server to connect to servers running the Secure Web Gateway.
+Citrix Workspace app uses settings that are configured remotely on the Web Interface server to connect to servers running the Secure Web Gateway.

 - The fully qualified domain name (FQDN) of the Secure Web Gateway server.